 There is a special quilting thread.
-Most quilters prefer to use cotton thread for quilting, especially that most quilts are made of cotton fabric.
-But the special quilting thread (at least what I have as a quilting thread) is usually cotton covered polyester and it has a glace finish and much less lint because of this.
+Most quilters prefer to use cotton thread for quilting, especially since most quilts are made of cotton fabric.
+But the special quilting thread (at least what I have as a quilting thread) is usually cotton-covered polyester and it has a glace finish and much less lint because of this.
 It also has a lustrous appearance.

 Think about it: a very small 2”x2” (5cmx5cm) design may have 3000 to 5000 stitches; at a stitch length of 2.5mm this is a linear stitch of 7.5 to 12.5m!
 That is probably two to three times as much as a whole blouse, and we are talking a VERY small design here!
 I don’t even want to think of a design that uses 30000 to 50000 stitches.

 There are many types of embroidery threads (different fibers, different thickness/weight, different brands, cones, and spools can have different shapes and sizes) and this is a very big topic for another article.

 Let me show you how different embroidery threads can be.
 Check the image below: 15-weight thread!

 Heavy duty thread